 ePortfolios in the big bad world

-Andy Hollyhead, from Birmingham City Business School kicked off his presentation by sharing with a video entitled Stories of ePortfolio integration, produced by JISC and BCU (YouTube).
+Andy Hollyhead, from Birmingham City Business School started his presentation (Prezi) by sharing with a video entitled Stories of ePortfolio integration, produced by JISC and BCU (YouTube).
 The video features a demonstration of an ePortfolio system called Mahara which has been linked to the university's Moodle virtual learning environment.